unoplatform/uno/doc/articles/faq.md

 For a good introduction to the use of XAML and MVVM patterns see [Microsoft's Laurent Bugnion presentation](https://twitter.com/LBugnion).

 ## What are the different flavors of XAML?
 Over the years, Microsoft has been working on different implementations that use XAML for defining User Interfaces, and currently, three main flavors co-exist: WPF, UWP, Xamarin.Forms and the legacy Silverlight.
+The WinUI XAML uses the same flavor as UWP XAML.

 All these implementations use the same base XAML definition language, with minor differences in terms of the interpretation of the XML namespaces (`clr-namespace` vs. `using:`), and major differences in terms of the APIs used by the XAML parser.